top of page

 Black Balsams, NC

-While there seems to be firsthand evidence to suggest that the origin of some balds is man-made, not all of these balds have a clear origin story.
+While there seems to be firsthand evidence to suggest that the origin of some balds are man-made, not all of them have a clear origin story.
 Gregory Bald, for example, is another bald in the Smokies that has supposedly been clear for much longer than the other balds mentioned in the report.
-Mary Lindsay writes that although the interviews don’t provide much information about Gregory Bald specifically this could merely suggest that it was cleared much earlier by white men – possibly when European settlers first came to the area.
+Mary Lindsay writes that although the interviews don’t provide much information about Gregory Bald specifically, this could merely suggest that it was cleared much earlier by white men – possibly when European settlers first came to the area.

 Okay, that’s pretty cool!
 But the question still remains – if the balds weren’t cleared by humans, then how did that clearing happen naturally?
 Some researchers have suggested that extreme weather conditions or oak gall wasps cleared parts of the forests, but these theories don’t offer comprehensive answers for all of the Appalachian balds.
 There is, however, one fascinating hypothesis from Peter Weigl and Travis Knowles that offers a somewhat unexpected answer that dates all the way back to the last Ice Age.